 When your loved one wants to talk, listen carefully and intently.
 Avoid giving too much practical advice or opinions, or making judgments.
 Just listening and being understanding can be a powerful healing tool.

 Remind your loved one about his or her positive qualities and how much the person means to you and others.

 Certain tasks for your loved one may be hard to do.
 Suggest specific tasks you're able to help with or take on.

 Depression may make it hard for your loved one to make spontaneous healthy choices.
 Developing routines and scheduling everyday activities becomes crucial.
 Offer to make a schedule for meals, medication, physical activity and sleep, outside time or time in nature, and help organize household chores.

 Ask your loved one to join you on a walk, see a movie or work together on a hobby or other activity.
 Don't try to force the person into doing something.

 For some people, symptoms can quickly improve after starting treatment.
 For others, it will take much longer.

-People with depression are at an increased risk of suicide.
+People experiencing depression are at an increased risk of death from suicide.

-If you believe a loved one's illness is severe or in a potentially life-threatening emergency, you may need to:
+If you believe a loved one's illness is severe or life-threatening emergency, please reach out to these resources for help: